Passive collaboration is essential to remote work’s long-term success – TechCrunch

 In 1998, Sun Microsystems piloted its “Open Work” program, letting roughly half of their workforce work flexibly from wherever they wanted.
 The project required new hardware, software and telecommunications solutions, and took about 24 months to implement.

 Results were very positive, with a reduction in costs and the company’s carbon footprint.
 Despite this outcome, long-term remote work never really caught on more broadly.
-In fact, the 2010s were focused on going the other direction, as open offices, on-site perks and co-working spaces sprung up around the idea that in-person community is an essential component of innovation.
+In fact, the 2010s were focused on going the other direction, as open offices, on-site perks and coworking spaces sprung up around the idea that in-person community is an essential component of innovation.

 In 2020, companies of all sizes, in all corners of the world, were forced to shift to remote work with the onset of COVID-19.
 While some companies were better positioned than others — whether it be due to a previously distributed workforce, a reliance on cloud apps and services, or already-established flexible work policies — the adjustment to a fully remote workforce has been challenging for everyone.
 The truth is that even the largest companies have had to rely on the heroics of employees making sacrifices and persevering through numerous challenges to get through this time.